taming-the-state-in-react/taming-the-state-in-react/manuscript/05-redux-advanced/00a-redux-state.md

-# State Structure and Retrieval
+# Redux State Structure and Retrieval

 You have learned about Redux standalone and Redux in React.
 You already would be able to build applications with it.
 Before you dive deeper into Redux, I recommend you to experiment with your recent learnings and apply them on smaller applications.